AhlemKaabi/DigiRamp_flask_app/README.md

 <img src="images/landingpage.png">

 DigiRamp is a web application written in flask micro-framework.
-It is a solution for airline companies.
-That offers leaner communication across multiple departments while preparing the aircraft for the next flight.
+It is a solution for airline companies that offers leaner communication across multiple departments while preparing the aircraft for the next flight.

 To use a demo of the app click [here](http://46.101.79.78/)
 ### Disclaimer :exclamation: